-President for national counter-terror narrative under Holy Prophet’s teachings
+President calls for national counter-terror narrative under guidance from Holy Prophet’s teachings

 Therefore, he said it was necessary that every Muslim, particularly those responsible for looking after the affairs of the people, should constantly study the Holy Quran and Sunnah for guidance to face the challenges of the time.

-He said as the books encompassing the Seerat-un-Nabi (PBUH) provided the standards for a leadership which also comprised the acute observation of the situation, impartial analysis and perceiving the matters correctly.
+He said as the books, encompassing the Seerat-un-Nabi (PBUH), provided the standards for a leadership which also comprised the acute observation of the situation, impartial analysis and perceiving the matters correctly.

 President Mamnoon said the world today was entangled in complex problems of various nature, the reasons of which could be found in the approach to life, psychology and historical background of different societies.